Stefdv/gun-tag/README.md

   // list -> create nice member list
 })
 ```
-Let's create an extra page in our app, one that shows the mebers that actually paid there contribution.
+Let's create an extra page in our app, one that shows the members that actually paid there contribution.

 ```
 gun.tagged('MEMBERS/Paid',  list => {